PG Maker: History & Games

 You play as Phillip, a crying boy wearing pajamas.
 His world is a surreal land full of ugly creatures, graphical errors and blood — a lot of blood.
 Expelled from home, he joins forces with Leg Horse, a creature made only of amputated legs, to travel to the City of Forms and try to restore the world.

 The game itself is very short and easy, but that’s beside the point.
-The surreal presentation, the excellent soundtrack and the game’s protest against the obsession for retro 16-bit games still are powerful and thought-provoking.
+The surreal presentation, the excellent soundtrack and the game’s protest against the obsession with retro games still are powerful and thought-provoking.
 As the developer puts it:

 It wasn’t so much about the sprites or art in particular of RPG Maker so much as a kind of classicist way of dealing with that stuff, which is like the idea that videogames reached their peak in the output of a few large companies in the 90s and ever since it’s all anyone can do to ape those things as closely as possible […] — thecatamites